-A few weeks ago I received an email about an alluring “before and after” project in Southhampton, NY.
-The Long Island landscape had an inviting turquoise swimming pool, shade canopies, and an outdoor shower surrounded by lavender: Spanish siestas meet summer in the Hamptons.
+This Southhampton landscape has an inviting turquoise swimming pool, shade canopies, and an outdoor shower surrounded by lavender: Spanish siestas meet summer in the Hamptons.

-“The renovation completely opened up the house to the outside with a few simple gestures and a restrained material palette, changing drastically the way the house is experienced,” architect Maria Milans del Bosch wrote.
+“The renovation completely opened up the house to the outside with a few simple gestures and a restrained material palette, changing drastically the way the house is experienced,” architect Maria Milans del Bosch wrote in an email pitch.

 As part of a renovation of the 1960s ranch-style house, she created a series of outdoor rooms—a pool area and a long veranda, shaded by airy shade sails, plus an outdoor kitchen—that flow seamlessly, indoors to out, for hot summer days in the Hamptons.